runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 > _"It's different paradigm"_

-Reverse proxy software (such as Varnish or nginx) would acts as a load balancer that routes all external requests to a pool of web apps.
+Reverse proxy software (such as Varnish or NGINX) would acts as a load balancer that routes all external requests to a pool of web apps.
 The below diagram depicts simply how it works:

 ```
-                                               +---> web app 1
+                                               +---> web app process 1 --> threads
                                                |
-[requests] <------>  [reverse proxy server]  --+---> web app 2
+[requests] <------>  [reverse proxy server]  --+---> web app process 2 --> threads
                                                |
-                                               +---> web app 3
+                                               +---> web app process 3 --> threads
 ```

 In constrast to Apache way, which is depicted below: